web3privacy/web3privacy/Pagency/Readme.md

 ## Challenge

-- What are the main barriers on your way?
+-_ What are the main barriers on your way?_
-- How do they compromise the person, you, industry?
+-_ How do they compromise the person, you, industry?_

 **Write down a list of challenges that stand between humans & your idea.**